leosol/remote-dd/README.md

                         [-k PASSWORD] [-if INPUT_FILE] [-of OUTPUT_FILE] [-bs BLOCK_SIZE] [-skip SKIP_BLOCKS]
                         [-count COUNT]

-Start PyRemoteDD to Dump Physical Drives to a destination
+Start RemoteDD to Dump Physical Drives to a destination

 options:
   -h, --help         show this help message and exit